bluemarblepayroll/hashcraft/README.md

 end.to_h
 ````

-Assuming our en.yml looks like the above example and our locale is set to:en then the resulting `config` value will now be:
+Assuming our en.yml looks like the above example and our locale is set to :en then the resulting `config` value will now be:

 ````ruby
 {